-If you are travelling to African countries including Kenya, Tanzania, Uganda, Botswana, Zimbabwe, Ghana, Nigeria, Sudan and other African countries the following vaccinations are generally recommended;
+If you are travelling to African countries including Kenya, Tanzania, Uganda, Rwanda, Burundi, Botswana, Zimbabwe, Ghana, Nigeria, South Sudan and other African countries the following vaccinations are generally recommended;

-It is a good idea to ensure you are up to date with all the common childhood vaccinations before visiting an African country (you may even need a booster).
-This includes immunisations for Tetanus and Diphtheriaand Diphtheria, Whooping cough (Pertussis), polio, measles, mumps and rubella (MMR).
+The health check is a good idea to ensure you are up to date with all the common childhood vaccinations before visiting an African country (you may even need a booster).
+This includes immunizations for Tetanus and Diphtheria, Whooping cough (Pertussis), polio, measles, mumps and rubella (MMR).

 Hepatitis A (also called Hep A or HAV) is typically transmitted through contaminated food or very close personal contact with an infected person.
 Water-borne outbreaks can happen in under-developed or developing countries.
 The full two-dose Hep A vaccine is strongly recommended when visiting under-developed or developing countries and other precautions for hygiene and food safety should be taken.

 Some African countries won’t let you enter without the required vaccinations.
 The most common vaccination required on entry into African countries is Yellow Fever vaccination.
 Your Travel Doctor will be able to recommend when vaccinations form part of your destination country’s entry requirements.